-- 5. Future Professionals may not gather around the Learning Leader Station, service desk, service reception area, or offices. - 6.
-Food, drinks, and snacks are allowed only in the lunchroom.
+- 3. Cell phones are permitted in assigned areas of the school.
+Phone calls are not permitted during class time or learning environments such as classrooms or learning zones at any time.
+Calls while clocked in should remain in the assigned area, quiet in tone, and no longer than 3 minutes. - 4.
+Future Professionals may not visit with another Future Professional who is working with a clinic classroom guest. - 5.
+Future Professionals may not gather around the service desk, the waiting area, Learning Leader Station, or the offices. - 6.
+Food, drinks, and snacks are allowed in the break room only.
 Beverages in the classroom or clinic classroom must be in a school approved bottle.
-The bottle must be black, white or silver and have a spill proof lid.
-It can not be a disposable cup in any color.
-The Bestro next door will make your drinks in your own bottles for your convenience. - 7.
-Paul Mitchell The School Rapid City is a smoke-free campus. - 8.
+The bottle must be have a spill proof lid.
+The bottle can be any color with minimal branding. - 7.
+The school is a smoke-free campus.
+Future Professionals may not smoke or vape any substance on school premises.
+Future Professionals must use the designated area across the rear parking lot at the picnic tables. - 8.
 Possession of or taking school property or another's personal property is unacceptable and grounds for termination.
 This includes taking items from lost and found that do not belong to you.
-We suggest marking or better yet an engraver to initial your items.
-An engraver can be checked out with the Operations Leader. - 9.
+We suggest marking or engraving your items.
+An engraver can be checked out with Operations. - 9.
 School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy.